giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_giacomo.md

 @endcode

 since you don't have to compile headers files.It is enough to specify the include folders to find the includes at compile time.
 It could be possible to add header precompilation, but I believe this would be an advanced step which could be implemented at the end.
 I still need to check if this way of installing includes using the *DIRECTORY* keyword without specifying the single files is the clearest way.

+##Code refactoring 01/06/15##

+Befor modifying and digging into the code I wanted to have a common coding style in all files, fixing also some common coding mistakes when found.
+Another decision was to use C++11 features whenever possible since it should be considered a basic standard, having already C++17 code online.
+I started by fixing the "common module"; here I did the following:

+- I removed the ToString method since in c++11 it is present as *to_string()*;
+- I removed global variables from utils since they where just used in one function.
+- I removed the *FileUtils* class which was a class with only static functions.
+This is equivalent to the new structure which is a namespace with defined functions which is more readable and less prone to errors.
+- I removed the time.h headers everywhere in order to use chrono from the std library.
+- I added constness modifiers and references for passed arguments whereever possible to avoid useless parameter copyes.
+- I modified the frame generator template to have as parameter generic clouds and not only pointrgba point clouds

+After this I started to fix the detectors which I am still working on.
+The first class which has bee updated is the *ODHOGDetector* which had also a lot of naming issues since it used a different naming style.
+There are stll some function which I dislike, for example the parsing methods.
+They are mainly based on creating a fake argc,argv couple of variables and the parsing them.
+This has to be removed in favor of a better and newer parsing library as the one included in boost.
+This will be one of the first steps which I will do as soon as I finished the basic refactoring step.